CNS-OIST/SWCTetMesher/README.md

 * Advance options
     * `--output OUTPUT-FILE`, or `-o OUTPUT-FILE`: Change the output location of the tetrahedral mesh.
 If `OUTPUT-FILE` doesn't end with `.mesh`, this suffix will be appended.
     * `--surfmesh`: Also output the triangular surface mesh.
-If enable, the surface mesh will be written to `OUTPUT-FILE.off`
+If enabled, the surface mesh will be written to `OUTPUT-FILE.off`
     * `interp-distance`: Maximum distance between two spheres in the interpolation.
-Shorter distance results in more accurate interpolation, but longer meshing time.
+A shorter distance results in a more accurate interpolation, but longer meshing time.

 Other parameters can be set to control the meshing process and optimize the mesh quality.
 You can list them using